After death logistics

 • Executors and surviving family members must actively apply and provide documentation.

-• Acting early matters, some programs have strict deadlines, especially for burial assistance.
+• Acting early matters, as some programs have strict deadlines, especially for burial assistance.

 When someone dies, most families focus on federal benefits like Social Security and employer-provided insurance.
 What’s often overlooked are state-level benefits, which can provide meaningful financial support, but only if someone knows to look for them and applies in time.